kawaraa/portfolio/README.md

 ### Todo:

-- List all the services on services page and contact form
-- Advantages of our product | What you get out of the box: seo-friendly, lightweight and scalable
 - Add an attractive and content related background to every page
 - Store blogs in Github, Google Blog or in Google spreadsheet -